“We are tearing down walls” – AT&T promises faster testing and returns on LTE-M, NB-IoT

 Notecard, embedded into IoT products, requires no configuration.
 It will connect on AT&T’s LTE-M and NB-IoT networks without a subscription.
 AT&T listed candidate devices: home appliances, alarm systems, meters, tank level controls, construction equipment, HVAC systems, locks and gates, vending machines.

-Ozzie said: “Notecard will be an immensely compelling solution for businesses looking to economically cloud-enable their products and to gain deep visibility into their operations.
+Ozzie commented: “Notecard will be an immensely compelling solution for businesses looking to economically cloud-enable their products and to gain deep visibility into their operations.
 Integrating cellular can now be even easier than Wi-Fi.
 But what I’m most proud of is that it’s a simple experience that developers will love.”

 John Donovan, chief executive of AT&T, commented: “Our low-power wide-area networks over LTE are built for IoT, delivering better indoor coverage, longer battery life and other efficiencies.
 Notecard will make it easy and economical for our business customers to put IoT solutions to work.
 It’s been great teaming up with Ray to develop this all-in-one solution to help unlock the potential of IoT.”